 My background was originally in legal work and securities work so when I joined up with my current partners I took the role of general council primarily working on the compliance and regulatory issues, making sure what we were doing was legal or kosher you could say.
 I had a couple dozen interactions with the Securities and Exchange Commission and state regulators to basically set up our corporate structure.

-Can you tell me about your journey of turning a side hustle into what it is today?
+go to site Can you tell me about your journey of turning a side hustle into what it is today?

 My partners and I all come from foreign backgrounds, we’re immigrants.
 We’re all Persian or Iranian Jews.
 We moved to the U.S in the 80’s.
 My two main partners today are brothers; they came here pretty much for the same reason my family did which was to escape religious persecution and to live a better life.
 In doing so they had to have fake passports and leave the country basically as fugitives and escape.
 When we all came here we came here with nothing but the shirts on our backs.
 We had family here already who were able to help us get on our feet but it was very much starting from scratch.

 Because we came from that background and realized how difficult it could be we really wanted to create a business where we could allow individual investors to start participating in the real estate industry at a smaller dollar value.
 Two of the biggest restraints in the real estate industry are the time and expertise and connections that are necessary to find good deals but even more important the high dollar cost.
 Unless you have hundreds of thousands or millions of dollars it’s pretty difficult to break in and part of what we’re trying to do is drop that entry point down to as little as 1,000 per investment.

 where to buy prednisone What advice would you give to someone on a similar journey?